 Developed by the NI based on members’ experiences and industry best practice it references IMO Model Course 1.30; section A-1/6 of the STCW Code; TMSA 3 – Element 3 and section 4.20 of Guide to Safe Container Operations by Container Ship Safety forum.

-The third day of the course is primarily intended for those conducting in service assessments of the behavioural and navigation/engineering competence of seafarers on board ships.
+It is primarily intended for those conducting in service assessments of the behavioural and navigation/engineering competence of seafarers on board ships.

 - Differentiating assessments and audits